Profonanpe News

 Key project strategies

-The project will generate a transformational impact through an integrated landscape management approach.
-To this end, it adopts a collaborative, multi-sector, multi-level model based on four interconnected strategies:
+The project will generate a transformative impact through an integrated landscape management approach.
+To this end, it adopts a collaborative, multi-sector and multi-level model, based on four interconnected strategies:

-• Development and strengthening of enabling policy conditions, governance, and institutional capacities for territorial planning, and monitoring and control of deforestation.
+• The development and strengthening of enabling policy conditions, governance, and institutional capacities for territorial planning, and monitoring and control of deforestation.

 • The promotion of sustainable production practices in key habitats of standing forests and buffer zones of Natural Protected Areas, and bio-businesses such as ecotourism, agroforestry, fish farming and palm fruits, as an alternative for sustainable development in the landscape, and to facilitate adaptation to climate change by local communities and indigenous peoples.